 Carriers are increasingly targeting the prepaid market as the saturated U.S. wireless industry makes it harder to add more contract customers.
 Prepaid plans appeal to young people, bargain hunters and consumers with poor credit.

-AT&T’s plan works with a $99 Huawei Technologies Co. smartphone that runs on Google Inc.’s (GOOG) Android operating system.
+AT&T’s plan works with a $99 Huawei Technologies Co. smartphone that runs on Google Inc.’s (GOOG:US) Android operating system.

 Shares of Dallas-based AT&T rose less than 1 percent to close at $37.75 in New York.
 The stock has climbed 25 percent this year.